fathzer/docker-mail-service/README.md

 # How to use the image

-docker run -d --rm -e HOST__USER="me@gmail.com" -e HOST__PWD="myspecialapppwd" -p 8080:8080 fathzer/mail-service
+docker run -d --rm -e HOST_USER="me@gmail.com" -e HOST_PWD="myapppwd" -p 8080:8080 fathzer/mail-service

 ## Environment variables
 All environment variables are optional.
 Nevertheless, some smtp server's will require some (typically USER and PWD).

 - HOST (optional): The STMP server to use (default is *smtp.gmail.com*, which corresponds to GMail).
-- HOST__USER (optional): The user used to authenticate on server (No authentication if missing - This should not be supported by reliable SMTP server).
+- HOST_USER (optional): The user used to authenticate on server (No authentication if missing - This should not be supported by reliable SMTP server).
 Please note that GMail requires an [application password](https://support.google.com/accounts/answer/185833) that is different from the GMail user' password.
-- HOST__PWD (optional): The password used to authenticate on server (Default is empty)
+- HOST_PWD (optional): The password used to authenticate on server (Default is empty)
 - FROM (optional if USER is provided): The email address of the sender. if missing USER environment variable is used instead.
 - ENCRYPTION (optional): The following values are allowed:
     - NONE to have no encryption (This should not be supported anymore by reliable SMTP server).